leonvanbokhorst/friction-reasoning/docs/pushback_ai/03_multi_turn_orchestration.md

 # Phase 03 · Multi-Turn Orchestration

-## Story Beat — Choreographing the Secret Dojo
+## Story Beat — Orchestrating the Relay

 With the prompt personas forged, Phase 03 choreographs how they pass the mic.
 The goal: keep disagreement compounding rather than resetting each turn.
 Every agent must hear what came before, react, and nudge the tension forward until a hesitant synthesis emerges.